Kulbirr/Todo-App/README.md

 # ToDo App
+**You can checkout the WebApp in here**: https://yoursowntodo.netlify.app/

 This is a ToDo application that helps users manage their tasks effectively.
 The app is built with **React** for the frontend and **Spring Boot** for the backend, providing a full-stack solution with user authentication and task management features.